GiGurra/franklin/README.md

 }
 ```

-The default bson codec, aptly named DefaultBsonCodec - selected automatically if you do not chose once yourself, is defined as follows
+The default bson codec, aptly named DefaultBsonCodec - selected automatically if you do explicitly specify one, is defined as follows

 ```scala
 case object DefaultBsonCodec extends BsonCodec {